Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### editGeneralForumTopic

 Use this method to edit the name of the 'General' topic in a forum supergroup chat.
-The bot must be an administrator in the chat for this to work and must have can_manage_topics administrator rights.
+The bot must be an administrator in the chat for this to work and must have the can_manage_topics administrator rights.
 Returns True on success.

 | Parameter | Type | Required | Description |
 | --- | --- | --- | --- |